directus-labs/guest-authoring/directus-django/integrating directus in django.md

         return JsonResponse({'error': 'Post not found'}, status=404)
 ```

-Design the blog_detail.html template to display each post:
+Still within our templates directory, create the blog_detail.html template to display each post:

 ```html
 <!DOCTYPE html>